syncfusion-content/blazor-docs/blazor/rich-text-editor/how-to/default-font.md

+---
+layout: post
+title: How to Default Font in Blazor RichTextEditor Component | Syncfusion
+description: Checkout and learn about Default Font in Blazor RichTextEditor component of Syncfusion, and more details.
+platform: Blazor
+control: RichTextEditor
+documentation: ug
+---

 # Change default font-family

 By using `Default` property, you can change the default font-family of the Rich Text Editor.
 To change the font-family of the Rich Text Editor content while loading, we need to give the `RichTextEditorFontFamily` in the style section with the help of `CssClass` property.